archie-rp/archlinux-python/README.md

 About
 ------------

-If you found any issue or you have something to tell me my email is  -- `archlinuxrp@gmail.com`.
+If you found any issue or you have something to say, my email is  -- `archlinuxrp@gmail.com`.